ansible/ansible-ai-connect-service/README.md

 - **Note:** It is not enabled in the production environment regardless of any settings.

-If you want to test Lightspeed APIs using Swagger UI,
+If you want to test APIs using Swagger UI,

 1. Open http://localhost:8000/ and get an authentication token by following the instructions described in the